rahulyesantharao/personal-website-m2/README.md

 - [ ] Production
   - [x] Figure out svg, png, jpg packaging with Webpack - use require() when specifying src in JSX
   - [ ] Update graphics (desk picture, projects pictures)
-    - [ ] Make the projects pictures all the same size square (500x500 px?)
+    - [x] Make the projects pictures all the same size square (350x350 px?) - used picresize.com for resizing and tinypng.com/kraken.io for optimization
   - [ ] Use PostCSS or some autoprefixer or something
   - [ ] Update Production Stack
   - [ ] Figure out why React Router adds a new history state when I click the link to the page I am already on (is it because of favicon request?)